$46.80 Million in Sales Expected for U.S. Well Services, Inc. (NASDAQ:USWS) This Quarter

-Equities analysts expect U.S. Well Services, Inc. (NASDAQ:USWS) to report sales of $46.80 million for the current quarter, Zacks reports.
-Two analysts have made estimates for U.S. Well Services’ earnings, with estimates ranging from $46.70 million to $46.90 million.
-U.S. Well Services posted sales of $48.09 million during the same quarter last year, which suggests a negative year-over-year growth rate of 2.7%.
-The firm is scheduled to issue its next quarterly earnings results on Wednesday, March 9th.
+Wall Street analysts expect U.S. Well Services, Inc. (NASDAQ:USWS) to report sales of $46.80 million for the current quarter, according to Zacks Investment Research.
+Two analysts have made estimates for U.S. Well Services’ earnings, with the lowest sales estimate coming in at $46.70 million and the highest estimate coming in at $46.90 million.
+U.S. Well Services reported sales of $48.09 million during the same quarter last year, which indicates a negative year-over-year growth rate of 2.7%.
+The business is expected to report its next quarterly earnings report on Wednesday, March 9th.

-On average, analysts expect that U.S. Well Services will report full-year sales of $256.55 million for the current fiscal year, with estimates ranging from $254.70 million to $258.40 million.
-For the next fiscal year, analysts forecast that the company will post sales of $333.00 million, with estimates ranging from $309.80 million to $356.20 million.
-Zacks Investment Research’s sales calculations are an average based on a survey of sell-side analysts that that provide coverage for U.S. Well Services.
+On average, analysts expect that U.S. Well Services will report full year sales of $256.55 million for the current fiscal year, with estimates ranging from $254.70 million to $258.40 million.
+For the next fiscal year, analysts forecast that the business will report sales of $333.00 million, with estimates ranging from $309.80 million to $356.20 million.
+Zacks’ sales calculations are an average based on a survey of sell-side research analysts that cover U.S. Well Services.

-U.S. Well Services (NASDAQ:USWS) last issued its earnings results on Friday, November 12th.
-The company reported ($0.50) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.28) by ($0.22).
+U.S. Well Services (NASDAQ:USWS) last released its quarterly earnings data on Friday, November 12th.
+The company reported ($0.50) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.28) by ($0.22).
 The business had revenue of $56.48 million for the quarter, compared to the consensus estimate of $51.95 million.
-During the same quarter last year, the firm posted ($0.98) EPS.
+During the same period last year, the firm posted ($0.98) EPS.

 US Well Services, Inc engages in the provision of high-pressure and hydraulic fracturing services in oil and natural gas basins.
 Its FRAC technology delivers electric, mobile well stimulation systems powered by locally supplied natural gas including field gas sourced directly from the wellhead.
 It also offers PowerPath, OPTI-FLEX, WhisperFrac, F3 FUEL, AIM, and Clean Fleet technologies.